dfinance/dnode/cmd/oracle-app/README.md

 ### Launch

-**IMPORTANT:** this actions works only if have access to oracle account of specific asset.
+**IMPORTANT:** this actions works only if you have access to oracle account of specific asset.

 To launch oracle app first open a configuration: